SunSentinel/pbso-jail-bookings-parser/README.md

 </Booking>
 ```

-The script flattens the the data to create a single row for each charge containing all the biographical details, arresting info, charge details and more.
+The script flattens the XML data to create a single row for each charge containing all the biographical details, arresting info, charge details and more.

 ## Authors